 My Experience with 2e (AHDH+HIGH IQ>145)

-ADHD
+My ADHD Symptoms

 • Intense Internal Restlessness/Need For Stimulation — I don’t show too many external signs of hyperactivity.
 However, to be fair, I have trained physically for 2-3 hours a day for my whole life in all manner of athletics at a high level.
 My legs can also shake on command.
 I essentially use my physical body to its maximum, and have a great deal of self-control so, physical restlessness and hyperactivity could very well be manifested (and thereby masked) by my very active Lifestyle Design.

 • Disorganization — This is true especially in my physical environment.
 However, I always liked Robert M. Persig’s analogy in Zen and the Art of Motorcycle Maintenance of different types of mechanics: one who has a place for everything, and another who has everything laid all over the place and knows where everything is.
 (I am the latter.)
 In my mind I am capable of complex paradoxical thinking, and can think along numerous completely isolated strains of thought simultaneously.
 Yet while it appears disorganized on the surface, I still feel I have a very high level of organization, it’s just that I am juggling 10,000 variables not the 10 most people are organizing.
+However, even then, I am probably more disorganized than I see myself.
+(Just because there is high complexity, does not mean there is low entropy.)

 • Emotional Dysregulation — I have excellent self-control (physically, emotionally, mentally over my thoughts in particular and what I am doing) however I believe emotional dysregulation is when you cannot shake a mental-emotional-thought complex.
 I can hold onto things for years, and they will persist inside of me.